Quadratic forms representing all odd positive integers: Rankin-Selberg -functions

 A newform $g$ corresponds to a cuspidal automorphic representation $\pi$ of $\GL_{2}(\A_{\Q})$ (see \cite{Langlands}, Chapter 7 for details).
 Such a representation can be factored as

 where each $\pi_{p}$ is a representation of $\GL_{2}(\Q_{p})$.
-For any $n \geq 1$, the local Langlands correspondence (proven by Harris and Taylor \cite{HT}, for more details see Section 10.3 of \cite{Langlands}, \cite{Kudla}, and \cite{BushHenn} for a thorough discussion of the $GL(2)$ case) gives a bijection between the set of smooth, irreducible representations of $\GL_{n}(\Q_{p})$ and degree $n$ complex representations of the Weil-Deligne group $W_{\Q_{p}}'$.
+The local Langlands correspondence gives a bijection between the set of smooth, irreducible representations of $\GL_{n}(\Q_{p})$ and degree $n$ complex representations of the Weil-Deligne group $W_{\Q_{p}}'$.
+It was conjectured by Langlands in 1967, proven in odd residue characteristic for $\GL_{2}$ by Jacquet and Langlands in 1970, and proven for $\GL_{n}$ by Harris and Taylor \cite{HT}.
+For more details see Section 10.3 of \cite{Langlands}, \cite{Kudla}, and \cite{BushHenn} for a thorough discussion of the $GL(2)$ case.

 Known instances of automorphic lifting maps (including the adjoint square map $r : \GL_{2} \to \GL_{3}$ due to Gelbart and Jacquet \cite{GJ}, the Rankin-Selberg convolution $r : \GL_{2} \times \GL_{2} \to \GL_{4}$ due to Ramakrishnan \cite{Rama}, and the symmetric fourth power map $r : \GL_{2} \to \GL_{5}$ due to Kim \cite{Kim}) are constructions of automorphic representations

 where $\Pi_{p}$ is computed by mapping $\pi_{p}$ to a degree $2$ complex representation $\rho_{p}$ of $W_{\Q_{p}}'$ via the local Langlands correspondence, computing $r(\rho_{p})$ and mapping back to the automorphic side (again by the local Langlands correspondence).
-Since the local Langlands correspondence preserves local $L$-functions, to compute the Euler factors of $L(\Pi, s)$, it suffices to know the representations $r(\rho_{p})$.
+Since the local Langlands correspondence preserves local $L$-functions and conductors, to compute these, it suffices to know the representations $r(\rho_{p})$.